jerry2137/RISE-CAM/README.md

 - Student name: WU, Chou-Ling
 - Student number: 56512971
 - Project code: 23CS029
-- Project title: Explainable AI (XAI) for Image Classification, Final Report
+- Project title: Explainable AI (XAI) for Image Classification

 ## Method overview
 This repository introduces two novel algorithms--RISE-CAM and RISExCAM.
 These algorithms are merge from two classic XAI algorithms, RISE and Grad-CAM.
 Below is the flow chart of how RISE-CAM works.